ConsolidatedConnectionin UK

 449 GW Total

 We analyzed 85 thermal plants.
 Over 408 GW of solar and 41 GW of wind potential exists near UK thermal plants.
-This renewable resource can enable clean energy deployment at existing interconnection points.
+This renewable resource can enable clean energy deployment at existing grid connection points.

 Urban Area Plants